BrianHicks/bytes.zone/content/talks/the-state-of-elm-2017.md

 ---
 {
   "type": "talk",
-  "title": "The State of Elm 2017 (+ Extended Edition)", "event": "Elm Europe and Oslo Elm Day",
+  "title": "The State of Elm 2017 (and Extended Edition)", "event": "Elm Europe and Oslo Elm Day",
   "published": "2017-06-16T12:00:00-06:00"
 }